dixslyf/topic-modeling-of-tweets-on-chatgpt/report/report.typ

 = Conclusion and Future Work

-The BERTopic model identified 74 topics from tweets about ChatGPT, revealing a high degree of overlap and hierarchical clustering.
+The BERTopic model identified 74 topics from tweets about ChatGPT, showing significant overlap and hierarchical clustering.
-Prominent topics include artificial intelligence, SEO, and education, indicating significant interest in ChatGPT’s applications in digital marketing and educational contexts.
+Key topics include artificial intelligence, SEO and education, highlighting ChatGPT’s impact in digital marketing and educational contexts.
-This reflects the tool's significant impact in these areas.
-Overall, the topics are diverse and underscore the recognition of AI’s versatility and its expanding relevance.
+Overall, the topics are diverse and underscore the recognition of the versatility and expanding relevance of AI.

 Future work could focus on refining the topic model to reduce redundancy and capture distinct themes more clearly
---- some of the topics (e.g., topics 3 and 7) were clearly the same.
+--- some topics (e.g., topics 3, 7 and 8) were nearly identical.
 Additionally,
-the dataset only contained three days worth of tweets.
+the dataset only contained three days' worth of tweets.
-There may be deeper insights into the public discourse regarding ChatGPT if topic modeling was performed on tweets over the span of a longer period to analyse how the perceptions change over time.
-It may also be worthwhile to collect data from multiple platforms and compare the discussion about ChatGPT with other AI tools.
+Future research could benefit from analysing a longer time frame and the change in topics over time, in addition to comparing discussions across multiple platforms and AI tools to gain a deeper understanding of AI's impact and usage.

 #bibliography("references.bib")